AmirAttoun/YNAB-Converter/README.md

 to the YNAB defined ready-for-import structure.
 Data such as "Memo" and "Payee" can be edited on the fly.

-The application allows for quick addition of new source statements from different banks, including dynamic header mapping and further config parameterization.
+The application allows for quick addition of new source statements from different banks, including dynamic header mapping and further config parameterization
-See CSV_CONFIG in main.py

 ## Technology
 This project was built using: